 This video lesson is part of the Street Smart Brazil Portuguese Starter Kit.
 In this series we give you important Brazilian Portuguese pronunciation tips to improve your pronunciation whether you are just starting out with Portuguese or want to improve your advanced language skills.

-The examples I use in the lesson come from the following Brazilian songs:
+Some of the examples I use in the lesson come from the following Brazilian songs:

 - Ao Meu Redor, by Brazilian singer Marisa Monte, one of my favorites